Before (attempting) to use BEM, I'd mark my forms up something like this:

 </form>

-on it - otherwise it makes no sense?
-Seems a bit strange on a default element though, I've not used <ul class="list">
+It seems, obvious to use form__group instead of form-group and form__controls instead of form-controls.
+Using elements like this, the form would NEED a class of form on it - otherwise it makes no sense?
+Seems a bit strange on a default element though, I've not used <ul class="list"> for example, just <ul class="list--bordered"> for example.

 I've created some quick, updated mark-up below, would this be acceptable?